hdu-hh/Covid19_CQSI_Plan/FAQ.md

   - accelerates herd immunization
   - accelerates a general recovery

 ## This is all to abstract.
-Give me a concrete example.
+Give me a concrete example!

 - low risk people help high risk people by shopping for them:
   - they get just as infected as others
-  - they spread the virus while infected just as others
+  - they then spread the virus just as others
     - to their loved ones
     - to their community
     - on the wares they are handling
     - to other shopping helpers in the supermarket
     - to the persons they wanted to help

-- immunized people don't have this issues
+- immunized people don't have these issues
   - disinfected wares from immunized people are safe

 ## Even low-risk persons can get into serious health issues!